-Pronouncement Adopted in 2022
+Pronouncements Adopted in 2022

 In November 2021, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance, to increase transparency of disclosure regarding government assistance including the types of assistance, an entity's method of accounting for the assistance, and the effect of the assistance on an entity's financial statements.
-This standard became effective for fiscal years beginning after December 15, 2021.
+This standard is effective for fiscal years beginning after December 15, 2021 and should be applied either prospectively or retrospectively.
+Early adoption is permitted.
 We adopted ASU No. 2021-10 on a prospective basis on January 1, 2022, with no material impact on our condensed consolidated financial statements.

-Pronouncement Not Yet Effective
+Pronouncements Not Yet Effective